opencog/atomspace/README.md

 * Theorem-proving systems; Type theory.
 * Compiler internals; code generation; code optimization; bytecode; VM's.
 * Operating systems; distributed database internals.
-* GPU processing pipelines, lighting-shading piplelines, CUDA, OpenCL.
+* GPU processing pipelines, lighting-shading pipelines, CUDA, OpenCL.
 * Dataflow in GPU's for neural bets.

 Basically, Atomese is a mash-up of ideas taken from all of the above